longturn/freeciv21/docs/Contributing/pull-request.rst

 Longturn Games repository is effectively a repository of Rulesets.

-4. Push The Changes In A Commit To Origin
+4. Push the Changes in a Commit to Origin
 =========================================

 Now the moment arrives, you have a fully completed set of changes you want to share!
 The next step is to